vikingdata/articles/databases/mysql/MySQL_replication_errors.md

 Errors and possible solutions
 * Duplicate key error 1062
+    * Whether row or statement replication with primary keys, the primary key is defined.
+If the primary key is not defined for a table, replication commands can succeed and may be in error.
     * On a Cluster, if there is a duplicate key error, determine which node has true data and re sync data from good node to bad node.
     * For GTID or non-GTID replication